Aeronique/AI-safety-playbook-homelab/homelab_ai_playbook.md

 Retrieval-Augmented Generation (RAG) is one of the most practical concepts from the course.
 Instead of retraining a model on everything you need it to know, RAG lets you connect a standard language model to your own documents or knowledge sources at query time.

+**Why it works well for a homelab:**
-Your model stays current because you update the knowledge source and the model itself stays unchanged.
-Sensitive data stays local.
-You can specialize the AI on your own notes or documentation without expensive fine-tuning.
-Hallucinations decrease because responses are grounded in your actual source material.
+- Your model stays current because you update the knowledge source and the model itself stays unchanged
+- Sensitive data stays local
+- You can specialize the AI on your own notes or documentation without expensive fine-tuning
+- Hallucinations decrease because responses are grounded in your actual source material

-On the security side, if your retrieval source gets poisoned or manipulated, that bad data flows directly into your model's responses.
+**The tradeoff:** If your retrieval source gets poisoned or manipulated, that bad data flows directly into your model's responses.

 ---

 ## 8. Build a Simple MLOps Loop

 MLOps is the practice of combining machine learning, DevOps, and data engineering to manage models reliably over time.
-At minimum you want to version your models (keep at least the current version, the previous version, and an emergency fallback), log your inputs and outputs, monitor for drift as the world changes and new data patterns emerge, and automate your feedback loop so the system collects data, validates it, retrains when it hits a threshold, evaluates, and deploys.
+At minimum you want to:

+- Version your models (keep at least the current version, the previous version, and an emergency fallback)
+- Log your inputs and outputs
+- Monitor for drift as the world changes and new data patterns emerge
+- Automate your feedback loop so the system collects data, validates it, retrains when it hits a threshold, evaluates, and deploys

 Even a lightweight version of this loop will save you significant headaches over time.